Implicit Bias of the JKO Scheme: Numerical Evaluation

 \subsection{JKO in Bures-Wasserstein Space.}

 The case of Langevin on a Gaussian well potential, e.g. $E(x):= -x^{\top} H x$ in \eqref{eq:WGF_H_Langevin}, offers an analytically tractable test-bed.
-The work \cite{Halder2017} derives an analytical expression for the solution of JKO in Bures-Wasserstein space.
+The work \cite{Halder2017} derives an analytical expression for the solution of JKO for such quadratic energies as a set of updates on a mean and covariance $(\mu, \Sigma)$ defining a Gaussian in Bures-Wasserstein space $\mathrm{BW}(\mathbb{R}^{d}) \subset P_{ac}(\mathbb{R}^{d})$.
 In Proposition~\ref{prop:JKO_FP}, we show the implicit bias as derived from the established analytical form for JKO in Bures-Wasserstein space \cite{Halder2017}.
 The exact same bias can be computed from the Langevin correction \eqref{eq:WGF_H_Langevin}, derived from our Theorem~\ref{thm:main}, in a few lines.
 In particular, observe in this case that from the expression

 that (1) the Laplacian component is zero $\nabla\Delta E = 0$, (2) by Gaussianity \cite{Halder2017} one has $\nabla \log \rho = -\Sigma^{-1}(x - \mu)$ so $\Delta \nabla \log \rho =0$, and thus

 Thus the mean correction evolves as the expectation of \eqref{eq:BW_wagrad}